-As mentioned, sustainable investments contributed, during the reference period, to reduce GHG emissions though its direct involvement in SBTi initiative, positive contribution to UN Sustainable Development Goals (SDGs) as well as objectives of the EU Taxonomy.
+As mentioned, sustainable investments contributed to reduce GHG emissions though its direct involvement in SBTi initiative, positive contribution to UN Sustainable Development Goals (SDGs) as well as objectives of the EU Taxonomy.
 The assessment is done internally using third party data providers.